Life in Christ Vol 1 (Audio)

 Men who were led by the hand or groped their way along the wall to reach Jesus were touched by his finger and went home without a guide, rejoicing that Jesus Christ had opened their eyes.
 Jesus is still able to perform such miracles.
 And, with the power of the Holy Spirit, his Word will be expounded and we’ll watch for the signs to follow, expecting to see them at once.
 Why shouldn’t those who read this be blessed with the light of heaven?
 This is my heart’s inmost desire.

 I can’t put fine words together.
 I’ve never studied speech.
-In fact, my heart loathes the very thought of intentionally speaking with fine words when souls are in danger of eternal separation from God.
+In fact, my heart loathes the very thought of intentionally speaking with fine words when souls are in danger of eternal punishment.
 No, I work to speak straight to your hearts and consciences, and if there is anyone with faith to receive, God will bless them with fresh revelation.

 – Charles H. Spurgeon